AntiMatter568/DeepMASC/README.md

 * `-g, --gpus`: GPU ID to use for CryoREAD prediction.
 Specifies which GPU device should be used for processing.
 Multiple GPU IDs can be provided using a comma-separated list.

 Optional Arguments:
-* `--temp`: Temporary directory path for intermediate files (default: "/tmp").
-(If used from a different directory other than DeepMASC repo, the paths must be absolute)

 * `--debug`: Enable debug mode to generate full output (default: False).
 When enabled, copy the full cryoREAD output to the output directory for debugging.

 * `-r, --reso`: Resolution setting to choose the deep learning model (default: "Low").
 Determines which model checkpoint will be used based on the desired resolution.